rmaffesoli/p4templates/readme.md

 # P4 Templates

-P4 Templates is a Python library to aid in the quick creation of p4 environments for studios that have quick turn around projects and need to deploy a standard setup often..
+P4 Templates are a Python library to aid in the quick creation of p4 environments for studios that have quick turn around projects and need to deploy a standard setup often..

 ## Installation

-Currently the main kernal doesn't require any additional libraries beyond Python3 and the P4 commandline tools installed.
+Currently, the main kernel doesn't require any additional libraries beyond Python3 and the P4 command line tools installed.
 You will need to add this package to your site-packages location or add the root path to your PYTHONPATH env variable.
 The UI currently requires PyQt6.